We all need support. And we’re not talking about those lycra sports leggings – we’re talking about real, human support.

 Uni life advice

-Our student liaison team is a squad of CSU staff who can help you with any questions you might have about life at CSU.
-You can find them through the CSU student portal once you’re enrolled with CSU, along with a list of their speciality topic areas.
+Our student liaison team is a squad of Charles Sturt staff who can help you with any questions you might have about life at Charles Sturt.
+You can find them through the Charles Sturt student portal once you’re enrolled with Charles Sturt, along with a list of their speciality topic areas.

 Naturally, our campus libraries have all the resources you’ll need to get the most out of your degree, giving you access to thousands of electronic resources, audiovisual materials, books and journals.
 But our mission is to go far beyond that – providing library services to you anywhere, anytime – with online access, ordering, support and secure 24-hour collaborative study spaces.